 Emotion Focused Therapy, as the name suggests, focuses on feelings.
 EFT treats emotions not as problems, but as adaptive sources of strength, guidance and wisdom.

 My “how to do counselling” professor in graduate school was (and is) one of the leaders in both EFT and Experiential Psychotherapy; Dr. Jeanne Watson.
 I still remember Dr. W prowling around the room to observe and make corrections, as we practised empathy skills.
 If you think it is easy to “do” empathy well, you haven’t met Jeanne and her colleagues.

 Closely related to EFT (probably because like-minded people who hung out and influenced each other developed them, including Dr. Watson mentioned above), Experiential Therapy facilitates expression of a person’s experience, not just talking about it from a distance.

 Collaborative and Proactive Solutions is not a method of psychotherapy, per se.
 It is, however, and excellent methodology for parents, struggling to deal with a child who engages in highly disruptive behaviour.
 Also listed among my Resources.

 Family therapy is – rather obviously – about working with multiple members of a family, rather than one individual person.
 We all come from families originally, and individual therapy almost always deals with the person’s family relationships to some extent.
-Sometimes it is either really needed, or simply more effective than just working with an individual, to bring one or more of those family members in, for one or more therapy sessions.
+Sometimes bringing part or all of a family into sessions can be much more effective than only meeting individually.

 Dialectical Behaviour Therapy blends mindfulness with behaviour therapy.
-It was developed to help people with great difficulty in the regulation of emotions.
+It helps people with great difficulty in the regulation of emotions.
 It also has a cool philosophical term in its name: dialectical.
 You don’t hear that one every day!